THE BENEFITS OF GOING BAREFOOT

 REMEMBER-NO HOOF=NO HORSE!

-We advise to PLEASE get recommendations from friends and ask for QUALIFICATIONS AND MEMBERSHIPS of professional barefoot organisations before using a barefoot trimmer!
+We advise you to PLEASE get recommendations from friends and ask for QUALIFICATIONS AND MEMBERSHIPS of professional barefoot organisations before using a barefoot trimmer!

 Happy Horsing :)